shay-ff/systemdesign-docs/README.md

 # systemdesign-docs — A practical system design learning roadmap

-This repository is a curated, student-friendly course for learning system design from first principles to advanced architectures.
+This repository is a curated, student-friendly for learning system design from first principles to advanced architectures.
 It combines short theory notes, hands-on low-level examples (C++), and interview-focused practice — all organized as a guided learning path.

 Who this is for:
-- 3rd-year students or early-career engineers who want a practical, interview-ready grasp of system design.
+- Students or early-career engineers who want a practical, interview-ready grasp of system design.
 - Developers who prefer running small LLD examples (C++) while understanding HLD trade-offs.

 What you'll find here: